Multi-scale Laplacian community detection in heterogeneous networks: Unraveling nested structures in heterogeneous networks

 \subsection{Dorogovtsev-Goltsev-Mendes graph}

-Dorogovtsev, Goltsev, and Mendes \cite{Dorogovstev2002} have introduced a hierarchical scale-free network, in a way reminiscent of exact fractal lattices.
-The DGM network is a pseudofractal: it contains subnetworks resembling the whole network, but lacks the affine transformation of scale.
+Dorogovtsev, Goltsev, and Mendes \cite{Dorogovstev2002} have introduced a hierarchical scale-free network in a way reminiscent of exact fractal lattices.
+The DGM network is a pseudofractal: it contains subnetworks resembling the whole network but lacks the affine transformation of scale.
 As a result, the DGM network has infinite dimensionality, containing numerous loops and being very far from tree-like.
 In particular, the average clustering coefficient of the network for the infinite graph is $C_{c}=\frac{4}{5}$, a property that is suggestive of a modular organization.

 Figure \ref{DM}(a) illustrates the dendrogram for a specific network and the regular nested nature of the different modules, which present the expected aggregation in the different hierarchical scales.
 Figure \ref{DM}(c) shows the partition stability index for the different gaps of the dendrogram, together with the network division into three modules and the adjacency matrix.
 Let us remark the serious issues presented by the different usual community detection algorithms when dealing with these particular type of hierarchical organization of modularity (see Fig. \ref{DM2}).
 We test a set of different algorithms that have proven to show an excellent performance: the walktrap algorithm \cite{Walktrap}, the Leiden algorithm \cite{Leiden} and Infomap \cite{InfoMap}.
-Despite this, they exhibit a great variability depending on parameters: they do not give an accurate prediction of the different modules in the DGM network.
-We propose the LRG as a way to go beyond the previous attempts: this consider all the powers of the Laplacian needed to recover the proper network structure, giving place to a noticeable quantitative improvement on the quality of the network subdivision (see Fig. \ref{DM}(a) and Fig. \ref{DM2}(a)).
+Despite this, they exhibit a great variability depending on parameters: they do not \pv{accurately predict} the different modules in the DGM network. \pv{Hence, even if it is still possible, doing some fine-tuning, to find the same communities as those of specific cuts in Figure \ref{DM}(a), we highlight that a reliable detection of the modular structure of the network is not possible without any prior knowledge of what is being searched for.
+Thus,} we propose the MSL as a way to go beyond the previous attempts \pv{to solve two critical issues}: \pv{On the one hand, this considers all the powers of the Laplacian needed to recover the proper network structure, giving place to a noticeable quantitative improvement on the quality of the network subdivision (see Fig. \ref{DM}(a) and Fig. \ref{DM2}(a)).
+On the other hand, it does not consider any topological null model that can critically constrain the possible final division into different communities, especially in this case.}